 The tomatoes were nearly as bad.
 There’s just something about sitting on the porch relaxing when you watch a dog go by carrying your garden fresh produce off into the woods.
 And once they’ve slobbered on it, you really don’t feel like frying it up for dinner.

-Pestilence and Plagues
+Gardening through Pestilence and Plagues

 Just when I thought that the dogs were the worst that could happen, the worms descended.
 And not just any worms.
 These were small, crunchy all-consuming worms.
 Down here, we call them armyworms.
 I’ve heard other people call them millipedes and other names that are not repeatable.
 They came in hordes and descended almost overnight.
 It was like one of the plagues of Egypt.

 Apparently, they would come in waves every few years and I was lucky enough to experience them in person.
-They climbed over the porch, up the sides of the house, across the floor of the house, in through the windows and treated themselves to the vegetable garden.
+They climbed over the porch, up to the sides of the house, across the floor of the house, in through the windows and treated themselves to the vegetable garden.

 Every morning, I would get up, sweep out the house, dump the nasty little creatures out the back door and then go out into the garden and pick them off the squash plants.
 After about a week of this, I didn’t even cringe anymore.
 This was war.